 Essentially, Buddhism emerged when Hinduism became discordant with the needs of the society at that time.
 Over time, Buddhism itself became ritualistic, and by the time Shankarāchārya arrived, the dominant difference between Hinduism and Buddhism was the caste system.
 As Shankarāchārya overturned the ritualistic practices, he undermined both the caste system in Hinduism and the ritualism in Buddhism, thereby killing two birds with the same stone.
 But the Advaita philosophy propounded by Shankarāchārya was too abstract, intellectual, and dry.
 It wasn’t going to satisfy the broad need among the population to feel that they had some kind of direct connection with transcendence.

 This need then led to the Bhakti Movement in North India and Vaishnavism in South India.
 Many scholars and philosophers talk about the philosophical differences between Advaita and Vaishnavism, and how the philosophy evolved from one to another.
 Equally important for us to understand is the social and cultural underpinning of this shift, which was that the study of philosophy to acquire a knowledge of jiva, māyā, and Brahman did not appeal to people at large.
-India was and is to an extent a lively and vibrant society with large families, elaborate customs and festivals, fertile land and water, and a weather well-suited for outdoor activities.
+India was and is to an extent a lively and vibrant society with large families, elaborate customs and festivals, fertile land and water, and weather well-suited for outdoor activities.
 You don’t expect people to renounce all this material goodness and meditate in a forest or a mountain.
-You can, however, marry a vibrant culture with the festivals, foods, music, art, dance, in a life around a temple with a deity.
+You can, however, marry a vibrant culture with the festivals, foods, music, art, dance, in life around a temple with a deity.

 In the millennia of Indian religious evolution, there have been many well-recorded philosophical shifts.
 What is, however, often neglected is that these shifts were accepted and adopted because of their cultural fit with the needs of the people of that time.
 Without such cultural and social fit, these religious and philosophical shifts would have never occurred on a large scale.